-The first phase of the Individual EA process, used for large-scale projects like landfill sites, is the development and approval of a Terms of Reference (ToR) by the Minister of the Environment, Conservation and Parks.
+The first phase of the Individual EA process is the development of a Terms of Reference (ToR) which requires the approval of the Minister of the Environment, Conservation and Parks.
 The ToR becomes the framework or work plan for the preparation and review of the Individual EA.
 The ToR allows the proponent to produce an EA that is more direct and easier to be reviewed by interested persons.

-The second phase of the Individual EA process is completion and approval of an EA.
+The second phase of the Individual EA process is the completion and approval of an EA.
 The proponent completes the EA in accordance with the approved ToR.